bnb-chain/BEPs/BEP86.md

 ## 3. Status

-This BEP is under implementation.
+This BEP is already implemented.

 ## 4. Motivation

-Anyone can maintain a bsc-relayer by depositing 100:BNB to the RelayerHub contract.
+Anyone can maintain a bsc-relayer by depositing 100BNB to the RelayerHub contract.
 If the relay reward can cover the relay cost, then more and more people will maintain their own bsc-relayer, which will improve the robustness of the cross chain communication between BC and BSC.
 Otherwise, no one is willing to maintain a bsc-relayer.
 Thus the communication between the BC and the BSC will be blocked.

 ## 5. Specification